-In light of the possibility that Roe v.
-Wade may be overturned by the Supreme Court, some fear that ectopic pregnancy care in certain states could also be affected.
+With Roe v.
+Wade being overturned by the Supreme Court, some fear that ectopic pregnancy care in certain states could also be affected.
 Experts note that treatment of ectopic pregnancies is not considered to be an abortion.
 Even the American Association of Pro-Life Obstetricians stated that it “does not consider treatment of ectopic pregnancy by standard surgical or medical procedures to be the moral equivalent of elective abortion, or to be the wrongful taking of human life.”

 Regardless, Thomas says that “managing an ectopic pregnancy is not a choice a woman makes based on their personal ideologies.
 It is a medical decision that they must make in collaboration with a physician.
 Treatment is a necessity to preserve the health of the pregnant person.
 The American College of Obstetrics and Gynecology, as well as the medical literature, have very clear guidelines on what an ectopic pregnancy is, how to diagnose it and how to treat it.”

-But, given the increasing number of restrictions put on reproductive care and access in several states across the U.S., Creinin emphasizes that it is critical for clinicians “to act without concern for prosecution when an ectopic pregnancy is diagnosed.”
+But, given the increasing number of restrictions put on reproductive care in several states across the U.S., Creinin emphasizes that it is critical for clinicians “to act without concern for prosecution when an ectopic pregnancy is diagnosed.”
 He says that an ectopic pregnancy that is still growing “raises concerns for some physicians that any act to treat the patient is equivalent of abortion, which it is not.
-This lack of understanding and confusion will likely ensue if Roe is overturned, and result in more patients dying unnecessarily.”
+This lack of understanding and confusion" may "result in more patients dying unnecessarily.”

 Want lifestyle and wellness news delivered to your inbox?
 Sign up here for Yahoo Life’s newsletter.